-Stay entertained at home with these great multiplayer games on Mac
+Best Multiplayer Games for Mac 2021

 Quiplash

-Answer questions with whatever you want, and try to be more clever or funny than your opponent.
-Anything goes!
+Answer questions with whatever words you want, and try to be more clever or funny than your opponent.
+Anything goes, but you'll want to lean into the specific humor of other players to win.

 The Jackbox Party Games

 When it comes to party games, it's hard to beat the Jackbox Party Packs.
-The latest in the series is Jackbox Party Pack 6, but there are five more before it, and each one is worth picking up since they have an assortment of different party games.
+The latest in the series is Jackbox Party Pack 7, but there are six more before it, and each one is worth picking up since they have an assortment of different party games.
+If you were thinking about getting Quiplash that we just mentioned, then Jackbox Party Pack 7 includes Quiplash, as well as four other games: The Devils and the Details, Champ'd Up, Talking Points, and Blather Round.

 What makes The Jackbox Party Pack games so popular is the fact that many people can join in (some games support up to 10 participants) and play together, whether it's locally in the same room or even through a video conference call.
 The only thing each player who wants to participate needs is their own phone, tablet, or even computer.
 It's perfect for our stay-at-home time.